 - 2.7.10 All CSFs shall be submitted with a completed Form DC-2.
 All resubmitted CSFs shall be submitted with a new or revised Form DC-2. - 2.7.11 Each item in the CSF and resubmitted CSFs shall be inventoried and assembled in the order specified on Form DC-2.
 Each page of the CSF shall be stamped with a sequential number.
 Page number ranges shall be recorded in the columns provided on Form DC-2.
 Intentional gaps in the page numbering sequence shall be recorded in the "Comments" section on Form DC-2.
 When inserting new or inadvertently omitted documents, the Contractor shall identify them with unique accountable numbers.
-The unique accountable numbers and the locations of the documents shall be recorded in the "Other Records" section on Form DC-2. - 2.7.12 Before shipping each CSF, the document control officer or a designated representative shall verify the agreement of information recorded on all documentation and ensure that the information is consistent and the CSF is complete. - 2.7.13 The document control officer or a designated representative shall document the shipment of deliverable packages including what was sent, to whom the packages were sent, the date, and the carrier used. - 2.7.14 Shipments of deliverable packages, including re-submittals, shall be sealed with custody seals by the document control officer or a designated representative in a manner such that opening the packages would break the seals. - 2.7.15 Custody seals shall be signed and dated by the document control officer or a designated representative when sealing deliverable packages.
+The unique accountable numbers and the locations of the documents shall be recorded in the "Other Records" section on Form DC-2. - Before shipping each CSF, the Document Control Officer or a 2.7.12 designated representative shall verify the agreement of information recorded on all documentation and ensure that the information is consistent and the CSF is complete. - 2.7.13 The Document Control Officer, or a designated representative, shall document the shipment of deliverable packages, including what was sent, to whom the packages were sent, the date, and the carrier used. - Shipments of deliverable packages, including re-submittals, shall be 2.7.14 sealed with custody seals by the Document Control Officer or a designated representative in a manner such that opening the packages would break the seals.

-Exhibit F -- Section 3 Written Standard Operating Procedures
+Exhibit F -- Sections 2 & 3 Written Standard Operating Procedures